-Social engineering is the key element in mimicking your routines as a business and ensuring their best-chances of success.
-If a user might be suspicious of ANY email, claiming to be from a colleague arriving at 10:00 PM your time, instead your working hours are when these campaigns hit, creating spoofs of legitimate emails, from well-known brands with the hopes of you interacting with it, and set off an attack.
+Social engineering is the key element in mimicking your routines as a business and ensuring their best chances of success.
+Any email claiming to be from a colleague arriving at 10:00 PM would be suspicious.
+But cyber criminals are savvier now, Instead, your working hours are when these campaigns hit, creating spoofs of legitimate emails from well-known brands with the hopes of you interacting with it to set off an attack.

 No Geek Speak

-Although many attacks are designed to look legit, there are still ways to identify what could be a malware attack, just under your nose.
+Although many attacks are designed to look legit, there are still ways to identify what could be a malware attack.
 If in doubt, contact the “supposed” sender of the sender to test its legitimacy.
-It’s worth noting that cloud providers like Microsoft, Amazon, and Google won’t ask you to click through weird looking links/URLs that ask for credentials.
-If one of your colleagues or yourself find something that appears suspicious, just close the email and go directly to a browser.
-Make sure you go directly to their website and login to check any alerts or notifications in online portals, not through email links.
+It’s worth noting that cloud providers like Microsoft, Amazon, and Google won’t ask you to click through weird-looking links/URLs that ask for credentials.
+If one of your colleagues or yourself finds something that appears suspicious, just close the email and go directly to a browser.
+Make sure you go directly to their website and log in to check any alerts or notifications in online portals, not through email links.